Gossip: Chas 'n' Dave to headline rock festival

 • {standard} : only standard events

-• {recurfirst} / {recur} : the chosen type of recurring event
+• {recurfirst} / {recur} : various recurring events

 • {allrecur} : all recurring events for the day